-If you’re heading to Jaipur to start your Rajasthani adventure, you’re in for a real treat as this is where your journey into India will really begin!
+If you’re heading to Jaipur to start your Rajasthan adventure, you’re in for a real treat as this is where your journey into India will really begin!

-My heart always gives a little flutter when I start to see the first glimpses of the pink city from the train window heading out of Delhi.
+My heart always gives a little flutter when I start to see the first glimpses of the pink city in Rajasthan from the train window heading out of Delhi.

-It can be quite a maze finding your way around Jaipur, so here’s a first timers guide to the Pink city (which isn’t pink lol).
+It can be quite a maze finding your way around, so here is an essential first-timers Jaipur travel guide to the Pink city (which isn’t pink lol).

 If you’re looking for your next destination out of Jaipur, you can head to Pushkar which is only 3 hours by bus.
 It’s one of the few peaceful towns of Rajasthan and one of my personal faves!